 - Document - select this option for any general files you wish to add to your library.
 Note that this option is not limited to just documents as it can accept any file format.

-- SCORM (AICC/Tin Can) - This option is unique to any content wrapped with common eLearning integration standards.
+- SCORM or AICC - This option is unique to any content wrapped with common eLearning integration standards.
 See the SCORM Uploads details further below.

 After selecting the Document option, a window will open.
 Select Upload to locate the file(s) you wish to add, or simply drag the file(s) you want to upload right over this window.
 Once the upload has been completed, select Done to close the upload window.

 The process for uploading SCORM/AICC packages is similar to the Document upload option.
-To upload any valid AICC, SCORM 1.2, SCORM 2004, or xAPI package, select the SCORM option from the Add Materials menu.
+To upload any valid AICC, SCORM 1.2, or SCORM 2004 (partial support) content, select the SCORM option from the Add Materials menu.
 Drag your package onto the Upload window, or select Upload and browse for the package.
 Select Done after the package upload is complete to close the upload window.

 Modifying Files in the Library